wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 What `git cherry-pick` does is take one or more commits, and replay them on top of the current commit.
 Imagine a repository with the following history graph.

-{% image src: /assets/cherry-pick-before.png alt: "Node graph -- before cherry-pick" %}
+{% image path: assets/cherry-pick-before.png alt: "Node graph -- before cherry-pick" %}

 If you are on commit **D** and you run `git cherry-pick F`, Git will take the changes that were introduced in commit **F** and replay them _as a new commit_ (shown as **F'**) on top of commit **D.**

-{% image src: /assets/cherry-pick-after.png alt: "Node graph -- after cherry-pick" %}
+{% image path: assets/cherry-pick-after.png alt: "Node graph -- after cherry-pick" %}

 The reason you end up with a _copy_ of commit **F** rather than commit **F** itself is due to the way commits are constructed.
 Recall that the parent commit is part of a commit's hash.
 So despite containing the exact same changes, author information and timestamp; **F'** will have a different parent to **F**, giving it a different hash.

 A common workflow in Git is to develop features on small branches, and merge the features one at a time into the master branch.
 Let's recreate this scenario by adding some branch labels to the graphs.

-{% image src: /assets/graph-branch-labels.png alt: "Node graph -- with branch labels" %}
+{% image path: assets/graph-branch-labels.png alt: "Node graph -- with branch labels" %}

 As you can see, `master` has been updated since `foo` was created.
 To avoid potential conflicts when `foo` is merged with `master`, we want to bring `master`'s changes into `foo`.
 Because `master` is the _base_ branch, we want to play `foo`'s commits _on top_ of `master`.
 Essentially, we want to change commit **C**'s parent from **B** to **F**.